AckeeCZ/nodejs-cookbook/Architecture.md

 ### MariaDB
 We prefer to use MariaDB as it is maintened by core developers of previous MySQL.

-### Bookshelf
+### Knex & Bookshelf ORM

 We have tried several frameworks to connect our Node applications with MySQL.
 Need to say - most of them are not mature enough (or they were not at the end of 2015).
-The one we are using and we can recommend is bookshelf.
-Queries itself are built on knex modules and bookshelf wraps it and adding additional functionality (especially for defining MySQL models).
+The one we are using and we can recommend is Knex - a powerful SQL querybuilder, supporting both callbacks and Promises/A+.

-Knex (and therefore bookshelf) have very powerful querybuilder, which is the reason we use it.
+Knex provides great, but low-level interface to the storage.
+For working with models, there is a Bookshelf ORM library, allowing you  to define models and relations between them.
+Bookshelf is built on top of Knex, so anytime you can just fall back to Knex interface if ORM queries are too heavy, clumsy, or just hard to write.

+This Knex-Bookshelf symbiosis is very nice to work with and we have not discovered any crucial limitations of Knex yet, which are the main reasons we use it.

 ## Push notifications